Skip to content

 Time for Effects

-How long can Cocaine stay in your system depends on how Cocaine is administered—whether injected, smoked, snorted, or taken orally—can impact the effects’ duration and intensity.
-For instance, snorting cocaine can give a relatively slow onset of the high, lasting 15 to 30 minutes.
-This is because it has to get through mucus, skin, and other tissues before hitting your bloodstream.
-Smoking this drug, however, will result in more rapid effects that last five to 10 minutes.
-But this high is typically instantly followed by a crash that can cause anxiety, tension, agitation, depression, and exhaustion.
-It’s this quick cycle that makes cocaine so addictive.
+How long can Cocaine stay in your system depends on how Cocaine is administered—whether injected, smoked, snorted, or taken orally can impact the effects’ duration and intensity.
+For example, snorting provides a slow onset high that lasts up to 30 minutes since it has to reach the bloodstream through mucus and skin.
+Conversely, smoking this drug gives a quicker but shorter high, lasting only 5-10 minutes.
+However, this high is often abruptly heeded by a low that can usher in sensations of anxiety, tension, agitation, depression, and exhaustion.
+This cycle is what ultimately makes cocaine highly addictive.

 How Long Do The Effects of Cocaine Last?
 How Long Will Cocaine Stay in Your System?